PRESERVING CAPE HERITAGE AND CULTURE THROUGH EXPLORING VISUAL ARTS AND EDUCATION

 Aarifah Boomgaard

-As a leader, she is solution oriented, articulates values, cultivates transparency and fosters productive communication to provide guidance and support to the rest of the team, so that we are able to function well in our individual roles to keep the NPO running sustainably.
-Abrahams' experience in journalism and the marketing sector allows her to use a critical thinking and a values based approach, aiding in the exploration and growth of the organization for marginalized artists, youth and communities.
+Abrahams' commitment to social equity drives her to continuously seek out new avenues for outreach and support.
+As a leader, she is solution oriented, adopts a values-based approach, cultivates transparency and encourages productive communication to provide guidance and support to the rest of the team, so that we are able to function well in our individual roles to keep the NPO running sustainably.
+She understands the importance of creating an environment where marginalized artists and youth can thrive, and works diligently to develop programmes that empower these individuals.

 Our Chief Financial Director and Contract Specialist, Nazley Towfie is responsible for overseeing financial operations such as budgeting, accounting, and reporting.
-She is one of the three Directors who played a pivotal role in founding the NPO in 2022, managing cash flow and offering financial insights to support OCTH's mission.
-Furthermore, she is tasked with the management and drafting of the organization's agreements, significantly advancing the NPO's goals of sustainability and servant leadership.
+Towfie joined the initiative as a co-founder of the nonprofit organization at a pivotal moment when the decision was made to establish the entity.
+She brings a wealth of experience and a shared vision for the mission of the organization.
+Towfie manages cash flow and offers financial insights to support OCTH's mission.
+Furthermore, she is tasked with the management and guiding of the organization's agreement documents, significantly advancing the NPO's goals.

-Currently, Nazley is engaged as a Project Developer at a South African independent power producer, where she is inspired to be a transformative force within the community.
+Currently, Nazley is engaged as a Project Developer at a South African independent power producer and is completing her MBA at Stellenbosch University, where she is inspired to be a transformative force within the community.

 Aaliyah Ahmed is our Head Curator; who has distinctly executed each exhibition with her expertise in art curation and evident passion and appreciation for Cape Town heritage and culture.
 Her work encapsulates the essence of each exhibition and expands on the vision of the artists whose work we showcase.
 Ahmed's valuable contributions ensure that our exhibitions accurately portray the mission statement of the organization, thereby aiding us to illustrate how important the work of cultural and heritage preservation is, especially for communities.